MA-HAKIM/hospitalManagementProject/README.md

-# hospitalManagementProject
+# Hospital Management

-## At first run the program then need to click Patient in Navbar,
+## At first run the program then need to click Patient in Navbar.
 ![image](https://github.com/MA-HAKIM/hospitalManagementProject/assets/91613386/e404bb76-d055-4da9-b9f0-5fc8476be2f0)

 ## Here you can see Patients List.